santina/team_Undecided/progress_report.md

+## Links

+Please see here for links to .md files containing details to our progress / preliminary analyses that we have done.

 ## Overview

 While major components of our analysis pipeline have remained the same from our initial propsal, we have made a small number of modifications, mostly surrounding the details of our methods.
 These ammendments have been informed by the progress of exploratory investigations as well as consultation with the course instructors.
 We have given a high level description of these changes and our current progress in this document.
-Links to individual .md files containing more details have been linked for each component.
+Links to individual .md files containing more details have been linked.

 Our datasets have remained the same; we are analyzing two data sets in conjunction: a gene expression dataset and a methylation dataset.
 The data were collected from airway epithelial cells of asthma patients and healthy controls.